 Many employee benefits management companies provide data and feedback to your company that can give you insight into what matters to your employees.
 Use that data to help identify giving trends and refine your program to make it more appealing.

 Sure, go ahead and have that pizza party for the team when QA checks off on their work, but why not give them something even more meaningful — add a little something to their charitable giving stipend.
-By giving them the power to support the causes they care about, you’re being doubly rewarding.
+You're being doubly rewarding by giving them the power to support the causes they care about.

 Birthdays are a classic personal moment that matters — and many people celebrate by making a donation to charity.
 Even Facebook recognizes that — their Birthday Fundraiser feature is one of the platform's most popular.
 Empower your employees to be more charitable on their birthdays by making a birthday donation part of their benefits package.